hgmnz/practiceovertheory/source/_posts/2011-09-19-redis-talk-at-postgresql-conf-west.markdown

 I will first introduce Redis from a general perspective, and then dig into the data types it offers and the operations it can do on each data type.
 During the course of the talk, I will demonstrate how we've used certain data types to solve some rather tricky scaling problems: real use cases solving real problems.

 I hope this talk will be entertaining and informative to both DBAs and application developers.
+I will be sharing the slides here and on [twitter](http://twitter.com/hgimenez) afterwards, so stay tuned.

 Additionally, on Tuesday I will be teaching a [one day workshop on Ruby and Rails with a PostgreSQL focus](https://www.postgresqlconference.org/content/introduction-ruby-and-rails-postgresql-harold-gimenez-full-day).
 This is the second time I will do this at PostgreSQL conf, the last time being at PostgreSQL conf east in New York City.
 The class size was small, and the feedback I received was very positive in that attendees got a good grasp of the Ruby programming language and how Rails and Postgres fit in the ecosystem.
 I hope this time around is even better.